mariasantos13/Marketing-Data-Analysis/README.md

 **Description**

-This project analyzes user behavior, sales data, and marketing spend for Y.Afisha using Python.
+This project analyses user behavior, sales data, and marketing spend for Y.Afisha using Python.
 The project explores key metrics such as DAU (Daily Active Users), WAU (Weekly Active Users), MAU (Monthly Active Users), CAC (Customer Acquisition Cost), ROMI (Return on Marketing Investment), and Sticky Factor.
 These metrics provide valuable insights into customer retention and the effectiveness of various ad sources.
 Based on the findings, recommendations for optimizing marketing strategies are also provided.

 **Available Notebooks**